Barsonax/Pathfindax/README.md

 - Support for up to 32 collision layers
 - Support for multiple agent sizes
 - Support for movement costs
-- Support for the duality and the tilemap plugin through the `Duality.Plugins.Pathfindax.core` and `Duality.Plugins.Pathfindax.Tilemaps.core` nuget packages
+- Support for the duality game engine and the tilemap plugin through the `Duality.Plugins.Pathfindax.core` and `Duality.Plugins.Pathfindax.Tilemaps.core` nuget packages

 Some examples of what pathfindax can do: